rahulvenugopal/HEP_attention_respiration_HCT/README.md

 This is the code used for the manuscript "Attention to cardiac sensations enhances the heartbeat evoked potential during exhalation"

-The files are containing the code used for generating the results, statistics, and figures reported in the manuscript
+The files are containing the code used for generating the results and statistics reported in the manuscript